Basic rights if You Got Stuck at the Airport

 Right to compensation

 Flight delays are more common than you think and not a lot of people realize that the airline could actually owe them money for the delay!
 The amount of money that you get back from a flight delay varies from how long you waited and how far your flight is.
-If you want to know how much you can get, you can visit airclaim.com to learn all about what kind of compensation the airport can give you.
+If you want to know how much you can get, you can visit airclaim.com to learn all about what kind of compensation the airport can give you or, if you flight to/from France with WizzAir, search for Indemnité d’annulation de vol de Wizz Air.
 Some people can get as much as 600 euros from the airline because of what the airline made them deal with.

 If your flight was delayed by 3 hours, you usually are entitled to get compensated with money by the airport.
 If you experienced tarmac delay, which is when you are on the plane and cannot leave the aircraft, for more than 3-4 hours, that is illegal.
 Domestic flights allow tarmac delay for 3 hours while international flights can experience tarmac delay for 4 hours.
 The airline is not legally allowed to keep you on the plane longer than that.